epfl-ada/ada-2021-project-aibohphobia/README.md

 ## The dataset

-The dataset contains the quotes from the Quotebank [dataset](https://zenodo.org/record/4277311) for the years 2016-2020.
-For each quote, this dataset includes information on the speaker (along with their qid from [wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page)), probability of being the speaker as well as the source of the quote.
+We use the Quotebank [dataset](https://zenodo.org/record/4277311) for the years 2016-2020.
+For each quote, it includes information on the speaker (along with their qid from [wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page)) as well as the quote source.

-Once the data has been cleaned for each year, it is saved on this [drive](https://drive.google.com/drive/folders/1bP67GGJyPXD7bCr5c6f7O2fM40AWpXJN?usp=sharing).
-The folder also contains a `README_DRIVE.md` precising the data that can be found.
+Once the data has been cleaned, it is saved on this [drive](https://drive.google.com/drive/folders/1bP67GGJyPXD7bCr5c6f7O2fM40AWpXJN?usp=sharing).
+A `README_DRIVE.md` in the folder precises the data that can be found.

 ## Research questions

 Throughout this study we aim to answer a main question: "Is the representation equal between males and females in media?".
-In order to answer this complex question, we have identified the following research questions which will guide us in the project:
+The following questions which will guide us in the project:

 - How does the distribution of quotes based on gender vary across countries, topics, location and time?
-- Is there a tendency in each category for a males to have longer quotes than females?
+- Do males have longer quotes than females?
 - Are males more likely to be quoted in highly respected media?
-- Are there any blind spots in media where females are especially neglected?
+- Are there any blind spots in media where females are neglected?
 - Is there a difference in how females/males at a certain age are quoted?
 - Are countries known to promote gender equality more likely to reflect this in media compared to the rest of the world ?

 ## Additional datasets

-We currently use the URL given by the QuoteBank dataset to retrieve information about the media though the wikidata API such as its country of origin.

-We also add a dataset which countains the countries belonging to each continent in a [csv](https://github.com/dbouquin/IS_608/blob/master/NanosatDB_munging/Countries-Continents.csv) file.
+We use the provided data from Wikidata and add a dataset which contains the countries belonging to each continent in a [csv](https://github.com/dbouquin/IS_608/blob/master/NanosatDB_munging/Countries-Continents.csv) file.

 ## Methods